OOP Concepts in Python 2.x - Part 2

 - Object creation

 This post refers to the internals of Python 2.x - please note that Python 3.x changes (improves!) some of the features shown here.
-As soon as I feel comfortable with my Python 3 knowledge, I will post an update.
+You can find the updated version here.

 Good Morning, Polymorphism